pharmaverse/admiral/.github/CONTRIBUTING.md

 # Introduction

 This outlines how to propose a change to admiral .
-For more detailed info about contributing to this, and other pharmaverse packages, please see the [development contributing guide](https://pharmaverse.github.io/admiral/articles/development_process.html).
+For more detailed info about contributing to admiral, and other pharmaverse packages, please see the [development process guide](https://pharmaverse.github.io/admiral/articles/development_process.html) as well as other Developer Guides in the Articles section of [admiral](https://pharmaverse.github.io/admiral/index.html)

 The goal is to enable users of `{admiral}` to contribute and test the contribution model for `{admiral}`.
 Adjustments might be made over time.